 1. Location, Location, Location

-Where your box is located makes a big difference for your cat.
+Where your litter box is located makes a big difference for your cat.
 Some cats prefer privacy, while others prefer to share their joy of a successful bowel movement with you.
 Know your cat’s potty personality and put the box in a location that will appeal to him.

-That said, where the box is located also makes a big difference on how litter gets tracked out of the box.
+That said, where the box is located also makes a big difference in how litter gets tracked out of the box.
 Put it as far away from your bedroom as you can, and you’re far less likely to find sand in your sheets when you crawl into bed at night.
 (Really, there’s not much worse than crawling into a bed full of cat litter, am I right?)

-Remember to make any changes to litter box location gradually or you could be faced with a new problem.
+Remember to make any changes to the litter box location gradually or you could be faced with a new problem.
 This includes moving it to a new spot in your house.
 If your furriest friend is especially sensitive to changes, you may have to move the box a few inches at a time until it reaches its new destination!

 Also, when making any changes to your cat’s litter box, you might consider a litter attractant or Dr. Elsey’s Cat Attract which is a dust-free, clumping cat litter invented by a veterinarian that contains a natural herb attractant to encourage your cat to use the box.
 I used it with my cats whenever we moved homes and when we switched from traditional to automatic litter boxes.